yoavweiss/smashing_book_6_chapter/delivering_ideal_site_performance.md

 ### HTML processing

-One of the great things about HTML as a format is that it's a progressive one.
-It can be processed as it comes off the network, so even if the HTML the browser has is incomplete (as is often the case), the parts that already arrived can be processed and acted upon.
+One of the great things about HTML as a format is that it's progressive.
+It can be processed as it comes off the network, so even if the HTML the browser has is incomplete (as is often the case), the parts that have already arrived can be processed and acted on.

-Now, the browser needs to process that HTML in order to start building the DOM tree from it, and most importantly for our resource-loading interests, to figure out which resources are needed for it to fully construct and render the page.
+Now, the browser needs to process that HTML to start building the DOM tree from it, and most importantly for our resource-loading interests, to figure out which resources are needed for it to fully construct and render the page.
 The HTML processing phase starts by the tokenization phase - The browser breaks apart the HTML string into tokens, where each token represents a tag start, tag end, or the text between the tags.

-The tokens are just data
+The tokens are a data
 structure representation of the HTML's text, bringing it one step closer to something that can be properly handled by the HTML parser.
-They may represent invalid HTML, as the example below.
+They might represent invalid HTML, as the example below.
 That is expected, as it's not the tokenizer's role to enforce HTML parsing rules.

 <figure>